gutschilla/plug-session-memcached/README.md

 defp deps do
   [
     ...
-    {:plug_session_memcached, github: "gutschilla/plug-session-memcached", branch: "master" } # <-- add this entry
+    {:plug_session_memcached, "~> 0.2.0" } # <-- add this entry

   ]
 end
 ```

-instead of master, I think 0.2.0 was the first usable version
-`{:plug_session_memcached, github: "gutschilla/plug-session-memcached", tag: "v0.2.0" }`

 Then use the plug
 ```
 plug Plug.Session,
   store: :memcached,
   key: "_my_app_key", # use a proper value
-  table: :memcached_sessions,
+  table: :memcached_sessions, # <-- this on is hard coded into the plug
   signing_salt: "123456",   # use a proper value
   encryption_salt: "654321" # use a proper value
 ```

-In phoenix (adduming version 0.7.2), add the lines above to your lib/enpoint.ex
+In phoenix (version 0.7.2 and above), add the lines above to your lib/enpoint.ex

 ## TODO

-Need to create a small service with Cowboy answering http request with some
+Add tests: create a small service with Cowboy answering http request with some
 session data in them.

-Add this to hex, more favourably something better than this gets added to plug's
-main distribution.

-## Motivation: Why memcached when there's an ETS or Cookie store?
+## Motivation: Why Memcached when there's an ETS or Cookie store?

 A short discussion: I am probably wrong.